torquE170/Book-Store-with-Python/README.md

    - modify quantities and available counters
    - distribute equally books that aren't present elsewhere
    - drop table in the database
+   - don't delete if it's the last library and there are still loaned books from it
+2) Add function to scan for tables that match a library table description, so the library names table will auto-generate

 ### Technical information
 #### 1) Used python packages: